Becoming Simulation Faculty - elearning for healthcare

 • Understand the value of evaluating debriefing effectiveness, e.g. video recording, self-reflection, peer review, participant feedback, OSAD and DASH

-• Topic 5: Human Factors, Ergonomics and Improving the quality and safety of care
+• Topic 5: Human Factors, Ergonomics and Patient Safety

 This topic introduces the science and practice of Human Factors and Ergonomics (HFE) and describes how specific HFE tools and techniques might help enhance the design, delivery, and benefit of simulation-based practice in different contexts.